Commercial Vehicle Regulations for Wraps: What Fleet Owners Need to Know (USA Guide)

 5. Choose certified film brands like 3M or Avery Dennison.

-6. Document warranty and installation details, see vinyl wrap warranty & guarantees.
+6. Document warranty and installation details.

 7. Secure advertising permits if applicable.